-- 2. Use one of these tabs on the navigation pane to begin looking for a topic. - a.
-Contents contains Help subjects organized within books. - b.
-Click the Glossary heading on the Contents tab to view an alphabetical list of definitions of terms used throughout the Sage Estimating software. - c.
-Index contains an alphabetical list of Help subjects.
+- 2. Use the navigation pane to begin looking for a topic. - Help subjects are organized under headings.
+Select the heading for the type of task you want to perform to view a list of topics. - When you see the topic you want, double-click it to display it. - Select the Glossary heading to view an alphabetical list of definitions of terms used throughout the Sage Estimating software. - 3.
+Use the Search box to find articles that match the keywords you enter.